Hall coefficient in the ground state of stripe-ordered La_2-x_Ba_x_CuO_4_ single crystals

 First, the marked decrease in $R_{\rm H}$ below $T_{\rm d2}$ is discussed.
-The sudden decrease in $R_{\rm H}$ accompanied by the formation of the charge stripe order has formerly been observed in LBCO~\cite{sera,ada-prb,ada-jpcs} and LNSCO.~\cite{noda} These former results of $R_{\rm H}$ are compatible with the present ones.
-A possible origin of the decrease in $R_{\rm H}$ together with the formation of the charge stripe order has been proposed by Noda {\it et al}.~\cite{noda} to be the disappearance of the Hall voltage due to the formation of a 1D charge domain in the stripe-ordered state.
-From direct numerical calculations including a stripe potential within the $t$-$J$ model, on the other hand, Prelov\v{s}ek {\it et al.}~\cite{prelovsek} have suggested that equal numbers of holes and electrons due to the half occupancy of holes in the charge domain leads to the disappearance of the Hall voltage.
-For $x=0.10$ and 0.11 where the half occupancy in the 1D charge domain is guessed to be maintained,~\cite{fujita-physc} however, $R_{\rm H}$ exhibits negative finite values at low temperatures, as shown in Fig. 3.
-Therefore, these two ways of thinking are not enough to explain the low-temperature behavior of $R_{\rm H}$ in the stripe-ordered state.
+The sudden decrease in $R_{\rm H}$ accompanied by the formation of the charge stripe order has been observed formerly in LBCO~\cite{sera,ada-prb,ada-jpcs} and LNSCO.~\cite{noda} These former results of $R_{\rm H}$ are compatible with the present ones.
+A possible origin of the decrease in $R_{\rm H}$ together with the formation of the charge stripe order has been proposed by Noda {\it et al}.~\cite{noda} to be the disappearance of the Hall voltage owing to the formation of a 1D charge domain in the stripe-ordered state.
+From direct numerical calculations including a stripe potential within the $t$-$J$ model, on the other hand, Prelov\v{s}ek {\it et al.}~\cite{prelovsek} have suggested that equal numbers of holes and electrons owing to the half occupancy of holes in the charge domain leads to the disappearance of the Hall voltage.
+For $x=0.10$ and 0.11, where the half occupancy in the 1D charge domain is guessed to be maintained,~\cite{fujita-physc} however, $R_{\rm H}$ exhibits negative finite values at low temperatures, as shown in Fig. 3.
+Therefore, these two ways of thinking are compatible with the decrease $R_{\rm H}$ below $T_{\rm d2}$, while those are not enough to explain the negative $R_{\rm H}$ at low temperatures in the stripe-ordered state.